-The North ern Trust Company
+The North The Northern Trust Company

-of March 31, 2015
+/ As of June 30, 2015

 Basel Standardized Basel Advanced

 Transitional Transitional

 Capital Ratios

-Common Equity Tier 1 10.0% 11.3%
+Common Equity Tier 1 10.1% 11.6%

-Tier 1 10.0% 11.3%
+Tier 1 10.1% 11.6%

-Total Capital 11.8% 13.0%
+Total Capital 11.9% 13.2%

-Tier 1 Leverage 6.9% 6.9%
+Tier 1 Leverage 6.8% 6.8%

-Supplementary Leverage (a) N/A 5.7%
+Supplementary Leverage (a) N/A 5.6%

-(a) Effective January 1, 2018, advanced approaches institutions, such as the Bank, will be subject to a minimum supplementary leverage ratio of 3 percent, which will include certain off-balance-sheet exposures in its calculation.
+(a) Beginning with the first quarter of 2015, advanced approaches banking organizations must calculate and report their supplementary leverage ratio.
+Effective January 1, 2018, advanced approaches institutions, such as the Bank, will be subject to a minimum supplementary leverage ratio of 3 percent.

 The Corporation's subsidiary banks located outside the U.S. are also subject to regulatory capital requirements in the jurisdictions in which they operate.
-As of March 31, 2015, each of Northern Trust's subsidiaries, including the Bank, had capital ratios above their specified minimum requirements.
+As of June 30, 2015, each of Northern Trust's subsidiaries, including the Bank, had capital ratios above their specified minimum requirements.

-➤ Refer to Note 30 to the consolidated financial statements included within the Corporation's 2014 Annual Report and page 10 of the Corporation's 2014 Annual Report for a description of restrictions on transactions between the Corporation and its subsidiaries.
+Refer to Note 30 to the consolidated financial statements included within the Corporation's 2014 Annual Report and page 10 of the Corporation's 2014 Annual Report for a description of restrictions on transactions between the Corporation and its subsidiaries.